What we can do to help

 - If it’s a general issue in your area, we might work with the police or local authority to tackle the problem.

 If nothing else has worked, we may take legal action.
-This means we’d take these customers to court.
-We might seek an anti-social behaviour injunction (ASBI) or an injunction to exclude them from their home if they’re violent.
-We might also change their tenancy to one with fewer rights.
-This makes it easier for us to evict them if their behaviour doesn’t improve.
+This means we’d take customers to court.
+We might seek a Civil Injunction and ask that they be excluded from their home if they’re violent.
+A breach of a Civil Injunction could lead to a fine and/or a prison sentence.
 Finally, we might try to evict them for breaking the good behaviour clauses in their tenancy agreement.

-Very occasionally, our customers might be affected by exceptionally bad ASB caused by a serious offence.
+Very occasionally, our customers might be impacted by exceptionally bad ASB caused by a serious criminal offence.
 We understand how upsetting ASB can be.
 So we’ll consider taking strong action to deal with this.

 If the offence meets a qualifying condition we may seek an eviction order for outright possession.
-These are considered so serious, that as long as the condition is met, the judge must agree to the eviction.
+These are considered so serious, that as long as the conditions are met, the judge must agree to the eviction.
 Taking this action helps us keep our neighbourhoods safe and peaceful.

 Can I remain anonymous?